serverlessworkflow/specification/specification.md

 Properties `title` and `detail` are used to provide additional information about the error.

-Note that an error definition should **NOT** carry any implementation-specific information such as stack traces or code references: its purpose is to provide users a consistent, human-readable description of an error.
+Note that an error definition should **NOT** carry any implementation-specific information such as stack traces or code references: its purpose is to provide users with a consistent, human-readable description of an error.

 ##### Error Types